Yvette Cooper: 2015 Labour leadership election

 At the 2015 general election, Cooper was re-elected as MP for Normanton, Pontefract, and Castleford with an increased vote share of 54.9% and an increased majority of 6.7%.
 Following the election and Ed Miliband's resignation, she was nominated as one of four candidates for the Labour leadership.
 Cooper was nominated by 59 MPs, 12 MEPs, 109 CLPs, two affiliated trade unions and one socialist society.
-The Guardian newspaper endorsed Cooper as the "best placed" to offer a strong vision and unite the party while the New Statesman's endorsement praised her experience.
+The Guardian newspaper endorsed Cooper as the "best placed" to offer a strong vision and unite the party while the New Statesmans endorsement praised her experience.
 Former prime minister Gordon Brown publicly endorsed Cooper as his first choice for leader, as did former home secretary Alan Johnson.

 During the campaign, Cooper supported reintroducing the 50p income tax rate and creating more high-skilled manufacturing jobs.
 She proposed the introduction of a living wage for social care workers and the construction of 300,000 houses every year.
-Cooper disagreed that Labour spent too much whilst in government.
+Cooper disagreed that Labour had spent too much whilst in government.

+Cooper came third with 17.0% of the vote in the first round, losing to Jeremy Corbyn, and subsequently resigned as shadow home secretary.